-Section 9.11 CONTRACTOR Employee Misconduct
+Section 9.12 CONTRACTOR Employee Misconduct

 During the performance of this Agreement, it shall be the responsibility of the CONTRACTOR whenever there is an allegation of employee misconduct associated with and directly impacting inmate and/or parolee rights, to immediately notify the CDCR of the incident(s), to cause an investigation to be conducted, and to provide CDCR with all relevant information pertaining to the incident(s).
-All relevant information includes, but is not limited to: a) investigative reports; b) access to inmates/parolees and the associated staff; c) access to employee personnel records; d) that information reasonably necessary to assure CDCR that inmates and/or parolees are not or have not been deprived of any legal rights as required by law, regulation, policy and procedures; and e) written evidence that the CONTRACTOR has taken such remedial action, in the event of employee misconduct with inmates and/or parolees, as will assure against a repetition of the incident(s).
+All relevant information includes, but is not limited to: a) investigative reports; b) access to immates/parolees and the associated staff; c) access to employee personnel records; d) that information reasonably necessary to assure CDCR that inmates and/or parolees are not or have not been deprived of any legal rights as required by law, regulation, policy and procedures; and e) written evidence that the CONTRACTOR has taken such remedial action, in the event of employee misconduct with inmates and/or parolees, as will assure against a repetition of the incident(s).
 Notwithstanding the foregoing, and without waiving any obligation of the CONTRACTOR, CDCR retains the power to conduct an independent investigation of any incident(s).
 Furthermore, it is the responsibility of the CONTRACTOR to include the foregoing terms within any and all subcontracts, requiring that subcontractor(s) agree to the jurisdiction of CDCR to conduct an investigation of their facility and staff, including review of subcontractor employee personnel records, as a condition of the Agreement.
+Nothing contained in this paragraph shall be deemed to constitute a waiver of any attorney/client privilege or of the work product doctrine privilege.

-Section 9.12 Equal Employment Opportunity.
+Section 9.13 Equal Employment Opportunity.